-Part 3 of the Cloud Migration Guide goes into depth on the main factors determining if you business is ready for cloud.
+Part 3 of the Cloud Migration Guide goes into depth on the main factors determining if your business is ready for the cloud.
 As well as how your business objectives influence what type of cloud migration you should undertake.
 Read part 3 here:

 One of the most commonly cited benefits of the cloud is its potential to reduce and optimise IT spend.
 With your data being stored in the provider’s data centre, you no longer require costly server equipment in-house, nor the cooling equipment, electricity bills and maintenance costs that come with it.
 There are also no hardware […]

 QuoStar signs The Armed Forces Covenant pledge

 QuoStar has pledged to support military personnel by signing The Armed Forces Covenant.
 The Armed Forces Covenant is a nation-wide commitment to ensure those who serve or who have served in the armed forces, as well as their families, are treated fairly.
 Businesses can choose to adopt it as a demonstration of their support to […]